AidenSorabji/cvv.ASL-Keyboard/README.md

 python main.py
 ```
 > [!IMPORTANT]
-> If you get an error stating that it cannot find any module you installed, create a virtual environment, then install through there.
+> If you get an error stating that it cannot find any module you installed, create a virtual environment (preferably a .venv), then install through there.

 ## Copyright
 MIT License